Alessandro Ferrara

-Alessandro Ferrara (born 1953 in Trieste) is an Italian philosopher, Professor Emeritus of Political Philosophy at the University of Rome Tor Vergata and former President of the Italian Association for Political Philosophy.
-He is currently Adjunct Professor of Legal Theory at Luiss Guido Carli University in Rome and won the “Best 2023 Book” prize, awarded by ICON-S, International Society of Public Law, for his book Sovereignty Across Generations.
-Constituent Power and Political Liberalism (OUP, 2023).
+Alessandro Ferrara (born 1953 in Trieste) is an Italian philosopher, professor emeritus of political philosophy at the University of Rome Tor Vergata and former president of the Italian Association for Political Philosophy.
+He is an adjunct professor of legal theory at Luiss University in Rome and won the Best 2023 Book prize, awarded by ICON-S, the International Society of Public Law, for his book Sovereignty Across Generations.
+Constituent Power and Political Liberalism.

 Studies

 Ferrara graduated in philosophy in Italy (1975) and later, as a Harkness Fellow, received his Ph.D. from the University of California, Berkeley (1984).
-He conducted post-doctoral research in Munich and Frankfurt with Jürgen Habermas as a Von Humboldt Fellow and then at Berkeley again (1989), leading to the publication of his first book, Modernity and Authenticity.
+He carried out post-doctoral research in Munich and Frankfurt with Jürgen Habermas as a Von Humboldt Fellow and then at Berkeley again (1989), leading to the publication of his first book, Modernity and Authenticity.

 Academic life

-Ferrara served as assistant professor in sociology at the University of Rome “La Sapienza” between 1984 and 1998, then associate professor in sociology at the University of Parma between 1998 and 2002.
-Between 2002 and 2023 Ferrara has been professor of political philosophy, and is presently professor emeritus, at the University of Rome Tor Vergata.
+Ferrara was an assistant professor in sociology at the University of Rome La Sapienza between 1984 and 1998, then an associate professor in sociology at the University of Parma between 1998 and 2002.
+Between 2002 and 2023, Ferrara was professor of political philosophy and is now a professor emeritus at the University of Rome Tor Vergata.

-Since 1991, Ferrara has been a co-director of the yearly conference Philosophy and Social Science, initially held within the Interuniversity Centre of Dubrovnik, but since 1993 relocated to Prague, under the auspices of the Institute of Philosophy of the Czech Academy of Science.
+Since 1991, Ferrara has been a co-director of the yearly conference Philosophy and Social Science, initially held at the Interuniversity Centre of Dubrovnik, but since 1993 relocated to Prague, under the auspices of the Czech Academy of Sciences.

-In 1990, he co-founded the Seminario di Teoria Critica (Italy), and up to 2019 he served as a co-director.
-He also serves on the Advisory Board of the Association Reset – Dialogues of Civilizations.
+In 1990, he co-founded the Seminario di Teoria Critica (Italy), and up to 2019, he was a co-director.
+He is on the advisory board of the Association Reset – Dialogues of Civilizations.

-Ferrara is co-editor (with David Rasmussen) of the series Philosophy and Politics – Critical Explorations (Springer), and editorial consultant for a number of journals including Constellations, Philosophy & Social Criticism, Philosophy & Public Issues, Krisis, Balsa de la Medusa, Studies in Social & Political Thought, Berlin Journal of Critical Theory, and Symposion: Theoretical and Applied Inquiries in Philosophy and Social Sciences.
+Ferrara is co-editor, with David M. Rasmussen, of the series Philosophy and Politics – Critical Explorations (Springer), and editorial consultant for a number of journals including Constellations, Philosophy & Social Criticism, Philosophy & Public Issues, Krisis, Balsa de la Medusa, Studies in Social & Political Thought, Berlin Journal of Critical Theory, and Symposion: Theoretical and Applied Inquiries in Philosophy and Social Sciences.

-He has taught and lectured in various capacities in a number of universities and institutions, including Boston College, Harvard University, Columbia University, Rice University, Cardozo Law School, Yale University, New School for Social Research, University College London (UCL), Oxford University, the Chinese Academy of Social Science in Beijing, Sapienza University of Rome, the Hebrew University of Jerusalem, Bilgi University and Sehir University in Istanbul, the National University of Singapore, Monash University in Johannesburg and in Melbourne, and the Universities of California (at Berkeley), Paris – Sorbonne, Madrid, Chicago, Potsdam, Amsterdam, Mexico City, Exeter, Manchester, Rio de Janeiro, London, Exeter, Dublin, Belfast, Coimbra, Lisbon, Frankfurt, Copenhagen, Berne, Bordeaux, Barcelona, Kraków, Lyon III, Tilburg, Luxembourg, Mumbai, Indore, Porto Alegre, Campo Grande, Catholic University of Chile in Santiago, Leuven, Hamburg, Sydney.
+He has taught and lectured at universities and institutions including Boston College, Harvard University, Columbia University, Rice University, Cardozo Law School, Yale University, New School for Social Research, University College London (UCL), Oxford University, the Chinese Academy of Social Science in Beijing, Sapienza University of Rome, the Hebrew University of Jerusalem, Bilgi University and Sehir University in Istanbul, the National University of Singapore, Monash University in Johannesburg and in Melbourne, and the Universities of California (at Berkeley), Paris – Sorbonne, Madrid, Chicago, Potsdam, Amsterdam, Mexico City, Exeter, Manchester, Rio de Janeiro, London, Exeter, Dublin, Belfast, Coimbra, Lisbon, Frankfurt, Copenhagen, Berne, Bordeaux, Barcelona, Kraków, Lyon III, Tilburg, Luxembourg, Mumbai, Indore, Porto Alegre, Campo Grande, Catholic University of Chile in Santiago, Leuven, Hamburg, Sydney.